ShrikeGames/gmtk2025/README.md

  - Game title: He Is Looping
  - Handle case where if you Reject the reward for the boss kill you get softlocked?
 (I think you would anyways)
  - Switch to the faster BGM for the last segement of the timer
+ - Have boss react to player fighting them again after the player previously lost
+ - Hills colours need to change
+ - Add visible grass to the empty tiles
 - Upload to itch as an unlisted game (people watching the stream can play)